shenweiss/ez-detect/README.md

 3. make sure permissions are set to allow your user to read, write, execute

-v0.0.0 can be downloaded from http://gitlab.liaa.dc.uba.ar/tju-uba (currently down)
+v1.0.0 can be downloaded from http://gitlab.liaa.dc.uba.ar/tju-uba (currently down)

-v0.0.1 Modifications Notes: While some of these modifications were make to make the software more user friendly (i.e. case sensitivity, etc), others detracted from the original design.
+v1.0.1 Modifications Notes: While some of these modifications were make to make the software more user friendly (i.e. case sensitivity, etc), others detracted from the original design.
 In python 3.8.11 the path/paths defined in the program were not operating correctly within Python or Matlab.
 This required manually entering the paths in to the code.
 If an advanced Python programmer would like address this issue please let me know.
 For now in version v0.0.1 the paths must be entered in the appropriate sections of the Matlab and Python code.

-v0.0.1 Modifications include:
+v1.0.1 Modifications include:
 ------------------------
-HFO-Engine/EZ-Detect v0.0.1 Modifications
 - in HFO-Engine requirements updated Werkzeug to 0.15.5
 - in EZ-Detect requirements updated mne to 0.23.4
 - in engine.py added line 53 to accept lower case EDF